Jwakers/pooch-and-mutt-product-detail/README.md

 ### Further updates

 - Conditional price rendering based on subscription selection
-- Improvements to fluid layout at intermediate breakpoints
+- Improvements to fluid layout at intermediate breakpoints (not in design files)
 - Improvements to form components (organization, state management)
 - Client side error handling for forms
+- Newsletter form validation (checkbox acting as an optional field)

 ### What I would do differently